Manor Church of England Academy: Performance and applications

 In 2012 Manor School pupils achieved 97% 5 or more A*-C grades (first in the city) and 66% including English and Maths (the government's headline measure), ranking it third in the city.

 The school has been regularly oversubscribed and has a selection criteria for acceptance into the school that includes the faith and church attendance of the family, siblings already attending, and proximity to the school.
-In 2009-10 Manor was the second most over-subscribed school in the country, having to turn down many applicants for available spaces.
+In 2009–10 Manor was the second most over-subscribed school in the country, having to turn down many applicants for available spaces.
 In September 2012 there were 180 places available for new entrants into Year 7 each year, 99 of which are allocated according to the child's stated religion.

 Manor offers GCSEs in PE, Food, Textiles, Product Design, Art, French/German, Geography, History, Music, Dance, Drama, IT, Computing and Triple Science on top of compulsory English, Maths, Religious Studies and at least Double Science.
 There is also an option to go to the Vale of York to do photography, psychology or business studies.
 Other courses at GCSE level with alternative qualifications are Child Development, Catering and Hospitality, Leadership, and Performing Arts.
-One lesson a week is set aside for 'Enrichment'; these lessons vary from singing and cooking in the lower years to careers/life skills in higher years.
+One lesson a week is set aside for 'Enrichment'; these lessons vary from cooking in the lower years to careers/life skills in higher years.